Stuck out! Ball clings to Molina, Cubs rally past Cardinals - News 12 Now

-ST. LOUIS (AP) — In a most sticky situation, Cardinals catcher Yadier Molina couldn’t find a ball that clung to his chest protector and the Chicago Cubs turned the bizarre play into a late rally, beating St. Louis 6-4 Thursday.
+“Did I put anything on my chest protector to stick?”
+Molina said.
+“That’s a dumb question.”

+Whatever happened, it sure made for strange situation at Busch Stadium.
+And it was the key play that sent the Chicago Cubs past St. Louis 6-4 Thursday.

-The Cardinals led 4-2 in the seventh inning when things became kooky at Busch Stadium.
+The Cardinals led 4-2 in the seventh inning when things turned kooky.

 Pinch hitter Matt Szczur led off by striking out on a pitch from Brett Cecil that skipped in the dirt.
-The ball bounced into Molina’s protector and appeared to get trapped by a sticky substance.
+The ball bounced into Molina’s protector and smack, it stayed there.

+“I don’t know if they’ve come out with Velcro on the protectors or it’s just a fuzzy baseball,” Cubs manager Joe Maddon said.
+“It was definitely Velcro-ed to his chest.”

+As Molina frantically looked for the ball, Szczur headed toward first base.

+“I just took off running,” Szczur said.
+“My first base coach told me it was stuck to his stomach.
+I thought, ‘What?'”

-Molina kept looking around for the ball, and didn’t find it until Szczur safely made it to first base.
-The Gold Glove catcher could only smile and fans in sellout crowd laughed — really, who’d ever seen such a thing?
+By the time Molina looked down and discovered the ball, it was too late, Szczur was safe.
+The Gold Glove catcher could only smile and fans in sellout crowd roared — really, who’d ever seen such a thing?

+“I haven’t seen that one before,” Cardinals manager Mike Matheny said.
+“I have no idea what happened there.”

 Catchers sometimes put pine tar somewhere on their uniforms, often around the shin guards, to help give them a better grip.